 Fill out the online Support Form by clicking the button above, and select Legal Program as the reason for your request.

 A lawyer will take charge of proceedings related to the following areas of law:

 1. Housing Disputes

 Legal representation includes fees of lawyers or bailiffs, legal expenses (court fees, attendance fees, witness expenses, etc.), and expert fees.

 Full-time and part-time UWaterloo graduate students may opt out of the Legal Protection Program and receive a refund for this portion of the Plan without providing proof of alternative coverage.
-All UWaterloo graduate students who have paid service fees for the Fall 2020 term but wish to opt out, must do so during the Fall Change-of-Coverage Period from September 8 to September 28, 2020.
-Enrollments cannot be processed after the deadline.
+All UWaterloo graduate students who have paid service fees for the Winter 2022 term but wish to opt out, must do so during the Winter Change-of-Coverage Period from January 5 – 25, 2022.
+Enrolments cannot be processed after the deadline.